olga-mir/Matchismo-stage2/README.md

 NOTES:
 0. The app is in development.
 Some features are not yet implemented, some failures are known, but not yet fixed.
 For the list of todo items scroll down
 1. The grid class used to layout frames was provided by the course.
-I noticed that sometimes it doesn't use the screen space efficiently, e.g. when there are 4 cards they are layout as 3 cards on the first row and 1 on the second , instead of 2 and 2.
-As it is provided class, at this stage
-I don't have desire nor time to fix this functionality.
+It is designed to use all the horizontal space, which is not always optimal use of the screen.
+For example when 4 cards left they will sit in two rows - 3 in the first and one in the second.
+But better layout will be 2x2 centered in the middle

 TODO: